alexn11/stable-diffusion-image-archive-lob/notes.md

 ## done

+- in normal key latents should have different exponent bias (-14 to 1 instaed of -12 to 3)
+- promtp kindof work but its not a dog?
 - new bug unlocked: random exactly 2 difference in exactly one component between orig vector and its re-conversion specifically (seems to) happen(s) when the original data is 0. which gets converted into 2. (one bit bug?) bad solution: replace 0. wuth the smallest number possible